semanticClimate/p/en/posts/resources.md

 title: Navigation to IPCC reports
 date: 2023-10-19
 description: Overview of the resources_IPCC reports and glossary
-author: edited from the transcript of daily session
+author: edited from the transcript of daily session with PMR and team
 tags:
   - semanticclimate
   - hackathon